VirtueSecurity/aws-extender/README.md

 * AWS keys can be obtained from your [AWS Management Console](https://console.aws.amazon.com/iam/home?#/security_credential).
 For Google Cloud, see [the documentation](https://cloud.google.com/storage/docs/migrating#keys).
 Note that AWS/GS keys are only required for authenticated tests; if no keys are provided, only unauthenticated tests will run.

 * When SSL verification is enabled, buckets with a dot in their name will not be thoroughly tested due to SSL verification errors in boto (see: [/boto/boto/issues/2836](https://github.com/boto/boto/issues/2836)).
 You can either disable SSL Verification to test these (not recommended) or use this command-line script to test such buckets ([/VirtueSecurity/aws-extender-cli](https://github.com/VirtueSecurity/aws-extender-cli)).
+* It might be advisable to enable the "Passive Mode" option when testing on production environments in order to avoid any potentially disruptive bucket misconfiguration tests.

 ## Screenshots
 <a href="/screenshots/S3_bucket_misconfiguration.png?raw=true" target="_blank"><img src="/screenshots/S3_bucket_misconfiguration.png?raw=true" alt="S3 Bucket Misconfiguration"></a>